bayswaterpc/RedisNewestOldesQueue/README.md

 For running queiries against the API You can access the swagger page at http://localhost:3000/docs/

+# Configuring
 For configuring the Eviction Policy, TTL, Number of Keys, Host address, or Cache Port see the .env file.

+Available eviction policies can be set to the following strings, "OldestFirst", "NewestFirst", "Reject"